Jonas1312/knowledge-base/base/science-tech-maths/programming/languages/python/python.md

 my_method.assert_called_once()
 ```

+You can also use the `spy` feature of `pytest-mock` plugin: <https://pytest-mock.readthedocs.io/en/latest/usage.html#spy>

 ### pytest monkeypatch fixture

 pytest monkeypatch is a pytest fixture that allows you to modify objects, dictionaries or os.environ variables, etc. It is a very powerful tool that allows you to modify the environment before running your tests.